christianselig/TinyStorage/README.md

 (If you have some really weird type or don't want to conform to `Codable`, just convert the type to `Data` through whichever means you prefer and store *that*, as `Data` itself is `Codable`.)

+If a value is not present in storage, attempts to retrieve it will always return `nil`.
+This is in contrast to `UserDefaults` where some primitives like Int or Bool will return 0 or false respectively when not present, rather than `nil`.

 If you want to use it in SwiftUI and have your view automatically respond to changes for an item in your storage, you can use the `@TinyStorageItem` property wrapper.
 Simply specify your storage, the key for the item you want to access, and specify a default value.

 ```swift